 Industry

 Venture-backed and mid-market software, platform, and infrastructure operators carry exposures that don’t map cleanly to a generic broker’s product set.
-We pressure-test D&O, tech E&O, cyber, and management liability, then coordinate placement through Rush Insurance.
+We read D&O, tech E&O, cyber, and management liability line by line, then shop and place the coverage across 30+ carriers.

 What’s distinctive here